ecr007/English-World/Phrases-Vocabulary/G.md

 Get off: (verb) To physically disembark or descend from a vehicle or a mode of transportation.
 E.g: I get off the bus at the next stop.

+Getting worse: means deteriorating or declining in quality, condition, or situation.
+E.g: The hotel's situation is getting worse.
+In the past month, they have lost 50 employees.